 \subsection{Case A: Geometric pushing}

 This case was discussed in~\cite{MS20} by going through the last passage percolation (LPP) model.
 To make this combinatorially explicit, we simply note that the resulting matrix $[G(k,n)]_{k,n}$ is the analog of a Gelfand--Tsetlin pattern for the reverse plane partition.
 More precisely, the $n$-th column gives the shape of the entries at most $n$.
 From this description, we essentially have a combinatorially proof of Case~A of Theorem~\ref{thm:transition_prob}.
-The only other ingredient needed is to note that in $\bpi^{-\lambda/\mu} \dG_{\lambda/\mu}(\xx; \bpi^{-1})$, we get a contribution of $\pi_i x_j$ for a box with a $j$ in row $i$; recalling that we align the entries at the bottom of merged cells.
-In terms of the more classical description of RPPs, we are only counting boxes with a $j$ that is not above another box with label $j$.
-The remaining factor of $\prod_{i=1}^{\ell} \prod_{j=1}^n (1 - \pi_i x_j)$ comes from the normalization factor in the geometric distribution.
+The only other ingredient needed is to note that in $\bpi^{\lambda/\mu} \dG_{\lambda/\mu}(\xx; \bpi^{-1})$, we get a contribution of $\pi_j x_i$ for a box with a $i$ in row $j$; recalling that we align the entries at the bottom of merged cells.
+In terms of the more classical description of reverse plane partitions, we are only counting boxes with a $i$ that is not above another box with label $i$.
+The remaining factor of $\prod_{j=1}^{\ell} \prod_{i=1}^n (1 - \pi_j x_i)$ comes from the normalization factor in the geometric distribution.

-We can make this very precise with a direct correlation between the movement of particles and entries in the RPP.
+We can make this very precise with a direct correlation between the movement of particles and entries in the reverse plane partition.
 An entry $i$ in row $j$ (that is not a merged box) corresponds to the $j$-th particle moving a step at time $i$.
-We can see this by conditioning on the single particle moving and fundamental facts of conditional probability.
-In particular, the RPP exactly encodes the movement of all of the particles at time $i = 0, 1, \dotsc, n$.
+Thus (ignoring the common normalization factor), by conditioning the $j$-th particle at time $i$ moving $k$ steps, then the reverse plane partition has $k$ entries with value $i$ at row $j$ (with no $i$ directly below it).
+The general case of multiple particles moving follows fundamental facts of conditional probability.
+Hence, we have shown the one step transition probability at time $i$